Favorite Family Breakfast Spots Around the Main Line

 42 Berkley Road, Devon

 The Black Cat Cafe serves up tasty homemade food in a comfy, cottage atmosphere, but what’s really the cat’s meow, is that it’s a cafe with a mission!
 All proceeds from the restaurant benefit P.A.L.S, a cat rescue organization.
 When you browse the inspired menu, you’ll notice some cat-themed entrees, like Tiggers French Toast with mango/papaya or passion fruit butter, the generous Garfield Sampler, and Puss In Boots, a creamed chipped beef on toast.
-Breakfast from 9 am–2 pm, Wednesday through Sunday.
+Grab breakfast from 9 am–2 pm, Wednesday through Sunday.

 The Classic Diner